 2. Pay taxes

-In addition, an annual tax return for your business, in which you disclose all earnings and the turnover, must be submitted to you tax office.
+In addition, an annual tax return for your business, in which you disclose all earnings and the turnover, must be submitted to your tax office.

 Tip